scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 Render mode
 -------------

 For most games this setting will have no effect.
-For some of the older games that could be played on different systems and graphics cards, this control allows us to decide which system we want ScummVM to reproduce.
+For some of the older games that could be played on different systems and graphics cards, this control lets you decide which system you want ScummVM to reproduce.

 Below are some of the common render modes, to illustrate how the render mode setting works.